getsentry/sentry-release-registry/README.md

 ### Pre-releases

-If you plan to perform a pre-release (e.g. `alpha`, `beta`, `rc` or similar) you do not need the entries explained below.
+If you plan to perform a pre-release (e.g. `alpha`, `beta`, `rc` or similar) you do not need to add it to this repository.

 ### Steps